ironbar/orangutan/reports/04_Modeling.md

 When training on fpog training for 1000k epochs yields better training metrics than training for 500k epochs.
 However the LB score is worse for 1000k epochs (25.69 vs 29)

+I have decided to launch a megatrain with train_014_fpoagi_500 configuration.
+I will be using 8 environments and 16 arenas just like in that training and a buffer of 65k.
+The main difference is model architecture.
+If RAM permits I could launch another equivalent training.
+This change implies that I will be using x4 more data during training and the buffer size will be x8.

 <!---